 Paul J. Ingrassia, the managing editor of Reuters, is a Pulitzer Prize-winning journalist and author who has written extensively about the auto industry for 25 years.
 His latest book, published by Simon and Schuster in May 2012, is Engines of Change: A History of the American Dream in Fifteen Cars.Mr.
 Ingrassia spent 31 years at The Wall Street Journal and its parent company, Dow Jones, as a reporter, editor and executive before his departure in 2007.
 As the Journal's Detroit bureau chief from 1985 to 1994, Mr. Ingrassia won a Pulitzer Prize (along with his deputy, Joseph B. White) in 1993 for coverage of the prior year's crisis at General Motors.
-The two also won a Loeb Award that year.
+The two also won a Gerald Loeb Award that year.

 A nationally known automotive historian, Leo Levine began his racing career while working as a newspaperman in Europe in the 1950s.
 He drove for Porsche, BMW and NSU in Europe and South America before confining his efforts to the typewriter at the end of 1960.
 Mr. Levine was the syndicated auto writer for The New York Herald Tribune, he wrote the Ford Motor Company racing history Ford: The Dust and the Glory (which was recently republished in e-book format), and he has been a contributing editor for a number of magazines.
 He was the general manager of public relations for Mercedes-Benz of North America from 1969 to 1988, the period of that marque's greatest growth on this continent.
-He is currently a contract writer for The New York Times.
+He has also been a contract writer for The New York Times.

 Jochen Mass is a racing great with numerous successes to his credit.
 As a Formula 1 racer from 1973 to 1982, he drove for Surtees, McLaren, ATS and Arrows, among others.
 Before and after his Formula 1 career, he scored many wins in sports cars, most often driving Porsche or Mercedes-Benz sports prototypes.
 With Hans-Joachim Stuck, he won the 24 Hours of Spa in 1972, and he went on to win the World Sportscar Championship that year.
 In 1987, with Bobby Rahal, he won the 12 Hours of Sebring, and in 1989 he won the 24 Hours of Le Mans.
 He was also involved in IROC, the International Race of Champions, and in IMSA, the International Motor Sports Association.

-Sir Stirling Moss was British Champion for ten years, taking part in over 500 races, hill climbs, rallies and record attempts.
+Sir Stirling was British Champion for ten years, taking part in over 500 races, hill climbs, rallies and record attempts.
 He still holds the 1,500 cc record at over 240 mph.
 He won over 200 international Formula 1, 2, 3 and Sports Car Races, including the Mille Miglia, the Targa Florio, and the Tourist Trophy seven times.
 He was Knighted in The Queen's New Year's Honours in 2000.

 West Sussex, England

 Torsten Muller-Otvos is Chief Executive Officer of Rolls-Royce Motor Cars.
 Mr. Muller-Otvos began his career with BMW in 1988.
-The youngest manager ever to be appointed to the BMW Group Top leadership group, he has held a number of senior marketing positions in BMW, including relaunching the MINI from 1999 to 2004.
+The youngest manager ever to be appointed to the BMW Group's Top Leadership Group, he has held a number of senior marketing positions in BMW, including relaunching the MINI from 1999 to 2004.
 He joined Rolls-Royce Motor Cars as its Chief Executive Officer in March 2010 and is based at the Home of Rolls-Royce in Goodwood, West Sussex, England.

-Born and educated in Durban, South Africa, Gordon Murray designed, built, and raced his own sports car, the IGM Ford, while still in his early 20s.
-He joined the Brabham Formula 1 Team as Technical Director in 1969, winning two world championships in 17 years there, and he joined McLaren Racing as Technical Director in 1988, immediately winning three consecutive championships.
+Born and educated in South Africa, Professor Gordon Murray designed, built and raced his own sports car, the IGM Ford, while in his early 20s.
+He joined the Brabham Formula 1 Team as Technical Director in 1969, winning two world championships in 17 years there.He joined McLaren Racing as Technical Director in 1988, immediately winning three consecutive championships.
 In 1990, he helped to establish McLaren Cars Ltd., which created the F1 Road Car and the successful Mercedes-Benz SLR McLaren program.
 In July 2007 Gordon Murray Design was established to develop innovative and disruptive automotive manufacturing technology, trademarked iStream.The design firm is currently working on multiple iStream projects with global automotive manufacturers and start-ups.